 I hear a lot of people talk about this % of protein and that % of fat and using those percentages to compare different foods with each other.
 Making an across the board comparison is inaccurate, misleading and potentially dangerous.

 And just because some label says 25% minimum protein and the other one says 35%, does not mean that the one that says 35% has more protein!
 The actual amount varies!
-These are not precise numbers, so the 25% minimum protein food may actually have 42% actual protein and maybe the 35% minimum protein food has 38% actual protein.
+These are not precise numbers, so the 25% minimum protein food may actually have 40% actual protein and maybe the 35% minimum protein food has 38% actual protein.
 So which REALLY has more?

 Also keep in mind that you cannot compare dry to wet foods without adjusting for the added water in wet food.
 Since I can’t really remember how to calculate this — and don’t really want to — I use the rule of thumb on this one too.
 FDA says the dry matter in kibble is about four times that of wet food so multiply the guarantee on the canned food x 4 to compare to dry.
 This is very ballpark and may give you some idea, but if the minimums or maximums are way off, you will be way off regardless.
 Dry foods can range from 5-40% fat!

 In most cases, you will not know the exact breakdown of the food; however, the best companies will list a total nutrient analysis or an actual nutrient analysis tested by a lab on their website.
 You can also call for this information.
 The Innova line of dog foods publishes complete nutritional analysis on their website.
 Good luck trying to find others without having to call!